ousou/Javalabra-2013/README.md

 Javalabra-2013
 ==============

-Poker hand simulator
+Project: Poker hand simulator

-Testing first commit
+The program can pit two or more poker hands against each other with given board cards, and simulate the result multiple times.

+See project Wiki for more details.